 Just take a look at the following video.
 Through a long scientific (?) introduction, Dr. Zhang leads us at minute 6:30 to the higher goal of the video: the promotion of the BRI, in her eyes the most shining example of sustainable development, of which Xi Jinping has also tried to convince governments in Africa, the Middle East, Central Asia and Europe. https://www.youtube.com/watch?v=dOW1VdNlmpk

-Huawei is a major contributor to Xi’s BRI plans, it must take care of the connectivity and digital highway in this new silk road after all.
+Huawei is a major contributor to Xi’s BRI plans, it takes care of the connectivity and digital highway in this new silk road.
 Any critical notes about China’s policies, Huawei or the debts with which the Chinese government saddles participants in the BRI, are of course not included in Zhang’s charm offensive.
 Oh, and that famous MOOC award just refers to an online package of courses provided by 21 teachers from the RSM, including Zhang, on ‘driving business to sustainable development goals’, which has been rewarded with compliments by the SDG Academy of the UN .

 Zhang the ‘independent thinker’

 Despite all her academic titles, Zhang clearly isn’t a great political analyst and thinker when she comments on the state of relations between the US and China in the past and present (from minute 1:10)…https://www.youtube.com/watch?v=9VNGrGA0x1M